-Review, analysis, and interpretation of available research with emphasis on designing new research to meet the changing needs of the school.

-- 652. Curriculum and Teaching in Areas of Specialization (5).
+Review, analysis, and interpretation of available research with emphasis on designing new research to meet the changing needs of the school. - 652.
+Curriculum and Teaching in Areas of Specialization (5).
 Pr., departmental approval.

-A critical study of teaching practices and reappraisal of selected experiences - and content for curriculum improvement.
+A critical study of teaching practices and reappraisal of selected experiences and content for curriculum improvement.

-Practicum in Elementary Education (5-10).
-Pr., departmental approval. - Practicum in Elementary Education (5-10).
-Pr., departmental approval.A course designed to provide supervised experiences in applying skills, concepts, values, and principles acquired in previous courses. - Advanced Practicum in Elementary Education (5-10).
+- 659. Practicum in Elementary Education (5-10).
+Pr., departmental approval.
+A course designed to provide supervised experiences in applying skills, concepts, values, and principles acquired in previous courses. - 669.
+Advanced Practicum in Elementary Education (5-10).
 Pr., departmental approval.

 A course designed to provide supervised experiences for advanced elementary education students in applying knowledge acquired in previous courses.
 Enrollment limited to Ed.S. students.